futurediffusion/AI-Stem-Splitter/README.md

 # AI-Stem-Splitter

-A simple GUI for separating audio stems using Demucs or Spleeter.
+A simple GUI for separating audio stems using Demucs.

 ## Requirements

-- Python 3.8 or newer
+- Python 3.10 or newer recommended
-- Optional CUDA enabled GPU (Demucs is automatically chosen when at least 4&nbsp;GB of VRAM are detected)
+- Optional CUDA enabled GPU for faster processing

 ## Installation